Shen Dao

+Though Han Fei discusses him in relation to power, Xun Kuang took Shen Buhai as more focused on power, and Shen Dao more focused on fa.
+Making some discussion of law, In his time, Shen Dao was more concerned with having laws.
+He argued the value of bad laws over no laws for the sake of stability, but does prefer good laws, advocating that punishment and reward be proportionate rather than extreme.

+Although discussing reward and punishment like the more legalistic Shang Yang, he was otherwise more focused on administration, advocating their distribution more through impartial administrative mechanisms.
+In some ways, this makes him him more comparable with administrator Shen Buhai.
+With Shen Dao early more well known, it is possible one might have known of or even influenced the other, but less likely either were familiar with Shang Yang, with the Han Feizi Shang Yang's first reference.

 Text

 Thompson states that the Shenzi was available until the fall of the Tang dynasty, though not in its original edition.
 Shen Dao's own original 42 essays have been lost.
 With only 7 fragments still extant, he is known largely through short references and the writings of others, notably the Han Feizi and Zhuangzi.
-A critical reconstruction of the lost book of Shenzi was made by Paul Thompson, and published in 1979 as The Shen Tzu Fragments.
-In 2007, the Shanghai Museum published a collection of texts written on bamboo slips from the State of Chu dating to the Warring States period, including six bamboo slips with sayings of Shenzi.
+A critical reconstruction of the lost Shenzi was made by Paul Thompson, and published in 1979 as The Shen Tzu Fragments.

+In 2007, the Shanghai Museum published a collection of texts written on bamboo slips from the state of Chu dating to the Warring States period, including six bamboo slips with sayings of Shenzi.
 These are the only known examples of the text of Shenzi that are contemporaneous with its composition.

 Xun Kuang considered Shen's style grandiose.